gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

 <a id="ARCH"></a>
 ## Architecture

-The solution architecture consists of the following components:
+The architecture consists of the following components:

 <a id="DW"></a>
 **Dealerships Website (Django)**: